htrahddis-hub/Blockchain-voting/README.md

 $ npm start
 ```

-11. A website opens on(http://localhost:3000/login).Now in Metamask link the ganache 1st account using its private key and organise the election
+11. A website opens on(http://localhost:3000/login).
+Now in Metamask link the ganache 1st account using its private key and organise the election

 12. Mkae sure to change the metamask account when logging in as a new user.